 When: Third Tuesday of every month

-This conference meets once monthly and will be presented by fellows and attendings on a rotational basis and will involve in depth review of pertinent articles from nephrology journals.
+This conference meets once monthly and recently-published articles from peer reviewed journals will be presented by fellows on a rotational basis and will periodically involve an in-depth review of pertinent articles on a specific topic.
 Emphasis will also be placed on assessing the validity of the information and the clinical relevance.
 This conference will be attended by fellows as well as residents/students on rotation and by faculty members of the Nephrology Divisions of LLUMC and LLVAMC.

 When: Fourth Tuesday of every month